Skip to Main Content

 In-Text Citation

-If using the AI-generated text in your work, the following is an example of what the in-text citation would look like for both a paraphrase and direct quotation.
-Remember to include the full citation in your References List.
+Here's an example of what the in-text citation would look for both a paraphrase and direct quotation.
+Remember to include the full citation in your Reference List.

 Paraphrase